OpenF2/F2/docs/src/about-f2.md

 ### Choices

 In order to ensure that applications built using F2 are successful, they must be accessible.
 With this in mind, the front-end technology choice is HTML5.
 Using the [progressive enhancement methodology](http://www.alistapart.com/articles/understandingprogressiveenhancement/), F2 incorporates a rock-solid foundation.
 The F2 open standard provides guidelines for developers to add feature enhancements targeting specific environments or visitors.
-For example, F2 apps built following the [mobile first](http://www.lukew.com/presos/preso.asp?26) design approach and with [responsive](http://www.abookapart.com/products/responsive-web-design) [CSS](http://twitter.github.io/bootstrap/scaffolding.html#responsive), allow users to access the apps on their desktop, tablet or smartphone and App Developers only need to build a single app.
+For example, F2 apps built following the [mobile first](http://www.lukew.com/presos/preso.asp?26) design approach and with [responsive](http://www.abookapart.com/products/responsive-web-design) [CSS](http://getbootstrap.com/css/#grid), allow users to access the apps on their desktop, tablet or smartphone and App Developers only need to build a single app.

 Support across all desktop browsers and mobile devices is sometimes limited so F2 includes some third-party web development libraries to bridge those gaps.
 Why reinvent the wheel, right?

-* F2 uses and recommends [Bootstrap](http://twitter.github.io/bootstrap/) for a consistent HTML & CSS structure for app development regardless of App Developer.
+* F2 uses and recommends [Bootstrap](http://getbootstrap.com/) for a consistent HTML & CSS structure for app development regardless of App Developer.
 * F2 relies on data structures represented in JSON, so it incorporates Crockford's [JSON](http://www.json.org/).
 * To support a secured container environment, F2 needs cross-domain in-browser messaging.
 For this, it relies on [easyXDM](https://github.com/oyvindkinsey/easyXDM).

 As either an App or a Container Developer, it's helpful to know these third-party libraries are included in F2.
 But it's more important to know the [F2.js JavaScript SDK](f2js-sdk.html) provides a consistent interface and easy-to-use API so you don't have to think about it.

-<span class="label label-danger">Important</span> F2 continues to leverage Bootstrap as the means to achieve consistent HTML &amp; CSS structures&mdash;and therefore seamless styling&mdash;between containers and apps.
-F2 has not upgraded to [Bootstrap 3](http://getbootstrap.com/), the latest **[officially-supported Bootstrap version is 2.3.2](http://getbootstrap.com/2.3.2/)**.
-[Read the blog post](http://blog.openf2.org/2014/09/supporting-bootstrap-3.html) for more information on using Bootstrap 3 today.

 ### Apps